Get Started With Profiling in IntelliJ IDEA

 We could stop now and pat ourselves on the back, but what’s going on with our createDirectories()

-If we examine the top part of the stack where createDirectories()
+If we now examine the top part of the stack where createDirectories()

 is invoked, we see a lot of native frames that seem to deal with exceptions.
 But our app didn’t crash and we didn’t handle any, so why is that happening?

 A little more investigation and zooming in gives us the answer.
-It does not take much Java experience to read the method names on the stack and conclude that the exceptions have to do with attempts to create a file that already exists.
+It does not take much programming experience to read the method names on the stack and conclude that the exceptions have to do with attempts to create a file that already exists.

 Let’s try to avoid this and wrap the call to createDirectories()